Owens Valley

 Owens Valley (Mono: Payahǖǖnadǖ, meaning "place of flowing water") is an arid valley of the Owens River in eastern California in the United States.
 It is located to the east of the Sierra Nevada, west of the White Mountains and Inyo Mountains, and is split between the Great Basin Desert and the Mojave Desert.
 The mountain peaks on its west side (including Mount Whitney) reach above 14000 ft in elevation, while the floor of the Owens Valley is at about 4000 ft, making the valley the deepest in the United States.
 The Sierra Nevada casts the valley in a rain shadow, which makes Owens Valley "the Land of Little Rain".
 The bed of Owens Lake, now a predominantly dry endorheic alkali flat, sits on the southern end of the valley.

 The current arid nature of the valley is mostly due to the Los Angeles Department of Water and Power diverting the water of the region.
-The valley provides water to the Los Angeles Aqueduct, the source of one-third of the water for city, and was the area at the center of one of the fiercest and longest-running episodes of the California Water Wars.
+The valley provides water to the Los Angeles Aqueduct, the source of one-third of the water for the city, and was at the center of one of the fiercest and longest-running episodes of the California Water Wars.
 Owens Lake was completely emptied by 1926, only 13 years after Los Angeles began diverting water.
 The water diversions inspired aspects of the 1974 film Chinatown.

 Towns in the Owens Valley include Bishop, Lone Pine, Independence and Big Pine; about 25,000 people live in the valley.
 The major road in the Owens Valley is U.S. Route 395.